zdenekmaxa/examples/python/README.md

-### Python language experiments and study examples
+### Python language experiments and study examples.

 The language itself features, behavioral expectations and surprises.